transdigiware/blockchain/howto/ibp-v2-faq.md

 * Custom resource allocation is not available on a free cluster.

+## How can I see the price breakdown for {{site.data.keyword.cloud_notm}} Kubernetes Service, Storage, and Blockchain in my monthly invoice?
+{: #ibp-v2-faq-cloud-invoice}

+Actual cost breakdowns are visible from your Invoices in the {{site.data.keyword.cloud_notm}} Dashboard.
+For detailed steps, see the [Billing](/docs/blockchain?topic=blockchain-ibp-saas-pricing#ibp-saas-pricing-billing) section in the Pricing topic.

 ## Can I upgrade from V1.0 to the new {{site.data.keyword.blockhainfull_notm}} Platform?
 {: #ibp-v2-faq-v2-IBP-Overview-1-5}